joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ---
 layout: post
-title: Indexing in SQL for the Rest of Us
+title: "Indexing in SQL for the Rest of Us"
 comments: true
 ---